 Mediation is a form of Alternative Dispute Resolution (ADR).
+Valerie was first trained as a mediator and began her mediation practice in 1988.
+Valerie brings over 30 years of experience as a negotiator and a skilled courtroom trial attorney to her current mediation practice, enabling her to help clients see their way through difficult and complex issues.
 As a mediator, Valerie Botter meets with both parties to mediate issues in any of the practice areas listed under legal representation (e.g., divorce, custody, child support, alimony).
 Because she has completed the requisite amount of mediation training and is a member of the Massachusetts Council on Family Mediation, communications between Valerie and her mediation clients are confidential by operation of law.
 As a result, neither client may call Valerie as a witness in any subsequent litigation in Court.
 Below are two types of mediation services that Valerie offers:

 As a traditional mediator, Valerie works directly with couples who have the desire and ability to work together to resolve their issues.
 Her role is to assist with the creation of their own settlement.
 Once she provides mediation services to a client, however, she can never represent that client as an attorney.
 Valerie recommends that each client obtain a separate attorney to provide individually tailored legal advice but she may proceed as a mediator if one or both clients choose not to retain counsel.

 Mediation can be a healing process that sometimes involves less conflict and moves faster than traditional legal representation.
 Mediation is not for everyone, but if both people have a desire to try mediation, can both safely articulate their own needs and desires in the other’s presence, both have a relatively similar level of sophistication when it comes to the issue at hand (whether it be child-related or financial), and are both confident that the other person will participate with honest financial disclosure, mediation will likely result in an agreement.